FStarLang/PoP-in-FStar/book/pulse/pulse_spin_lock.rst

 From a specification perspective, a lock is lot like an invariant: the type ``lock p`` is a kind of token that states that the lock protects some property ``p``.
 Acquiring the lock provides ``p`` to the caller;
-while releasing the lock requires the caller to give up ownerhip of ``p``.
+while releasing the lock requires the caller to give up ownership of ``p``.
 The runtime mutual exclusion is enforced by the acquire spinning, or looping, until the lock is available.